HARISHB0852X/Student-Teacher-appointment-Booking/README.md

 ## License

-This project is licensed under the Your License.
+This project is licensed under the public use.

 ## Contact